Skip to content

 Canute 360: The World's First Multi-line Braille Display

-… Judy Dixon The Canute 360 is a nine-line, 40-cell braille display that was designed primarily to be a book … formatted content.
-The device is manufactured by Bristol Braille Technology (BBT), a not-for-profit corporation in … During its development, BBT worked closely with experienced braille readers and used their extensive expertise and input …
+… Canute 360: The World's First Multi-line Braille Display Product Reviews and Guides Judy Dixon Judy Dixon The Canute 360 is a nine-line, 40-cell braille display that was designed primarily to be a book … formatted content.
+The device is manufactured by Bristol Braille Technology (BBT), a not-for-profit corporation in …

 Judy Dixon